-There were no pending material claims or legal matters as of December 31, 2023.
+There were no pending material claims or legal matters as of December 31, 2024.

-Geopolitical Tensions and COVID-19
+Geopolitical Tensions

-U.S. and global markets are experiencing volatility and disruption following the escalation of geopolitical tensions and the military conflict between Russia and Ukraine and Israel and Palestinian state.
+U.S. and global markets are experiencing volatility and disruption following the escalation of geopolitical tensions and the military conflict between Russia and Ukraine and in the Middle East.
 Although the length and impact of the ongoing military conflicts is highly unpredictable, the conflict in both of these regions could lead to market disruptions, including significant volatility in commodity prices, credit and capital markets, as well as supply chain interruptions.
-While the impacts of COVID-19 are reflected in our results of operations for 2023 and 2022 respectively, we cannot separate the direct COVID-19 impacts from other factors that cause our performance to vary from quarter to quarter.
-The ultimate duration and impact of the COVID-19 pandemic on our supply chain and geopolitical factors to our business, results of operations, financial condition and cash flows is dependent on future developments, including the duration and severity of the geopolitical factors on the global economy, which are uncertain and cannot be predicted at this time.